wp-plugins/novas-gallery/readme.txt

 == Description ==

 Nova's Gallery places your photos from social networks into your website.
 This saves hosting space and bandwidth.
 You can also use the media library built into WordPress.
 With its simple interface and minimalism it is one of the most easy photo gallery to setup.
+You can view a demo of the plugin on my [Portfolio Site](http://jacobsommerfeld.net/index.php/pages/view/gallery)

 == Installation ==